StreakyCobra/prevy-rust/README.md

 Any part may also be incremented at any time if desired.

 **Note**: `MAJOR` version `0` is for initial development and does not follow the `MINOR` and `PATCH` schema.
-Also do not expect stability nor releases.
+Do not expect any stability during this period.

 # License